Platinumt3chnology/visual-recognition./migrate.md

      - Copy the API key as indicated here.
      ![Service credentials tab](images/apikey2.png)

-1. Modify calling applications
+1. Modify how you call your service.
 There are two options to authenticate: token and API key.
 The token option provides greater security if, for example, your API request is somehow compromised, because the token expires after one hour.
 The API key is a more basic authentication method, and does not expire.

     - Authenticating with an Identity and Access Management (IAM) token